-The first part of the hypothesis regarding Arabs is seems to be right - social distance decreases if the respondent includes Israeli components in their identification or feel a strong sense of belonging to the Israeli group.
-On the other hand, the inclusion of Palestinian components or sense of belonging to Palestinian group is negative but insignificant.
-It appears that in line with previous theories, identification with majority group increases the desire to have contact with its members.
-Multicultural schools’ mission is therefore complex – on one hand, they wish to set and preserve the distinct identities of their students, yet on the other, to reduce social distance.
-It seems that these schools succeed to a certain extent, since students are much more prone to contact than their counterparts in segregated schools, however, the effect is not symmetrical.
-Jewish students in multicultural schools declare they want more contact with their Arab peers than the opposite, and since social distance is related to Israeli identification, we can assume that preserving Palestinian identity in school, might cancel or damage the desire to interact with Jews.
+The first part of the hypothesis regarding Arabs seemed to be confirmed: social distance decreased among respondents who included an Israeli component in their identification or felt a strong sense of belonging to the Israeli group.
+On the other hand, the inclusion of the Palestinian component or a sense of belonging to Palestinian group showed a negative but nonsignificant effect.
+It appeared that, supporting existing theories, identification with majority group increased the desire to have contact with its members.
+The mission of multicultural schools is therefore complex: they intend to develop and preserve the distinct identities of their students, while also reducing social distance among identities.
+It was found that these schools do succeed to a certain extent because their students were much more prone to support outgroup contact than their counterparts at segregated schools, although the effect was not symmetrical.
+Jewish students at multicultural schools declared a desire for more contact with their Arab peers than the opposite, and because social distance is related to Israeli identification, we can assume that the preservation of the Palestinian identity in school might cancel or damage the desire to interact with Jews.

-The current study invites more thorough research on the connection between demographic factors (education, income, level of religiosity) and the different strategies minority and majority group parents adopt.
-On the surface it seems that a multicultural approach attracts Jewish middle-class families who gain symbolic assets from interacting with minority members, and Arabs who are willing to ‘pay the price’ of an accentuated and declared Palestinian identity.
-Arabs from lower classes, so it seems, perceive integration with Israeli culture and identity as a source of power and strength therefore encouraging their children to integrate in those aspects as well.
+The results of this study invite more thorough research on the connection between demographic factors (education, income, and religiosity) and the varying strategies adopted by minority and majority group parents.
+On the surface it appeared here that a multicultural approach attracted Jewish middle-class families, who may gain symbolic assets from interacting with minority members, and Arab families who are willing to pay the price of an accentuated and declared Palestinian identity for their children.
+Arabs from the lower classes, however, perceive integration with Israeli culture and identity to be a source of power and strength and therefore may encourage their children to integrate in those aspects as well.

-The most important limitation of the current study is that in cross-sectional studies, selection bias makes causal conclusions difficult, therefore highlighting the need for longitudinal studies to clarify the nature of developmental effects of schools’ ideology on students in terms of social identification and distance.
+The most important limitation of this study is the weakness of cross-sectional studies in general that the inherent selection bias makes causal conclusions difficult, highlighting the need for longitudinal studies to clarify the nature of developmental effects of schools’ ideology on students in terms of social identification and distance.